 The Thermarest Neo seems to work with mats other than Thermarest’s own, but it all depends on the type of fittings you have.
 At around £22 it could be worth a go and either return it or simply use it as a stuff sack.
 The Exped Schnozzel is around £25 and nicely designed, but may not fit other than Exped.

 The amazing Meddsy is a new 70-item first aid and survival kit created by doctors and rescue experts.
 It’s lovely to look at and beautifully designed, with clever things like a magnetic light, a charging pack, a jump-starter and everything you could possibly need in case of falls, cuts, animal attacks or alien invasions.

-It’s a Kickstarter project at the moment, but well worth backing if you love the VERY best kit.
+It’s an Indiegogo project at the moment, but well worth backing if you love the VERY best kit.

 If something less fabulous (and cheaper) will do, then have a look at the £100 Bug Out Bag, which has everything you need (shelter, food, warmth, first aid and so on) to survive for 72 hours.

 A hammock for two – without the roll-together